kubeflow/website/content/docs/other-guides/kustomize.md

 ### Your Kubeflow directory layout

-Your Kubeflow app directory, `${KFAPP}`, is the directory where you've stored your Kubeflow configurations during deployment.
-The directory contains the following files and directories:
+Your Kubeflow app directory is the directory where you choose to store your Kubeflow configurations during deployment.
+This guide refers to the directory as `${KFAPP}`.
+The directory contains the  following files and
+directories:

 * **app.yaml** stores your primary Kubeflow configuration in the form of a `KfDef` Kubernetes object.